 A cyborg uses her prodigious fighting skills to take on corrupt authorities in a future dystopia.
 (Hulu)

-I didn’t know what to expect from a movie based off of a manga, let alone a film based on such an extensive and well-written manga.
-When the trailer first came out, I must admit I was concerned; especially since it follows the disappointing 2017 Ghost in Shell adaption.
-Like most viewers, I was taken aback by Miss Salazar’s exaggerated eyes.
+I didn’t know what to expect from a movie based on a manga, let alone a film based on such an extensive and well-written manga.
+I was concerned when the trailer first came out, mainly since it follows the disappointing 2017 Ghost in Shell adaption.
+Like most viewers, I was shocked by Miss Salazar’s exaggerated eyes.
 When first exposed to the imagery, I admit that the effects of the uncanny valley were strong.
-This detail can be somewhat ignored after you take into consideration that the manga makes a point to give Alita exaggerated features, though, if I recall it was originally her “large” lips.
-This detail would prove to be the only character design decision I found myself continuously questioning.
+This detail can be somewhat ignored after you consider that the manga makes a point to give Alita exaggerated features, though, if I recall, it was initially her “large” lips.
+This detail would prove to be the only character design decision I continuously questioned.

-My main qualm with the film is that there were often times the CGI was poorly executed.
+My main qualm with the film is that the CGI was often poorly executed.
 As a result, there were scenes in which I found myself being pulled out of the film, solely due to the poor integration of computer-generated backgrounds with the live-action actors.
-Additionally, the digital augmentation of Alita’s face often came off as awkward, most notably in the scene in which she tries chocolate for the first time.
+Additionally, the digital augmentation of Alita’s face often comes off as awkward, most notably in the scene in which she tries chocolate for the first time.
 Otherwise, the film was beautiful and fully embraced the cyberpunk aesthetic.

 For the most part, I have minimal complaints with the film.
-I was pleasantly surprised by the character development as well as the overall execution.
+I was pleasantly surprised by the character development and the overall execution.
 I wouldn’t call the film your run-of-the-mill origin story.
-For what it’s trying to achieve in regards to its source material, I would call it successful.
-Many may say there isn’t really a plot, but as a introductory film to a potential franchise, the film gets the job done.
+For what it’s trying to achieve regarding its source material, I would call it successful.
+Many may say there isn’t a plot, but the film gets the job done as an introductory film to a potential franchise.
 I thoroughly enjoyed the film, which was not what I expected.